 2. Create Content

 Some of these social media automation tools allow you to easily create content by automatically generating multiple designs for you to use.
-For example, Tailwind Create gives you great ideas based on your initial content.
-So, if you have a product-based image, Tailwind will suggest different ways to package it.
+For example, provide Pin Generator a URL and it will grab images from the URL as well as its meta-title and meta-description and create a dozen pins for Pinterest based on its own templates.
+If you have a product-based image, PinGenerator will suggest different ways to package it for Pinterest.
 Just pick the ones you like.

 3. Publish Content Across Multiple Platforms